cybera/synthi/manual/src/sections/StreamTransformations.md

 This needs to be written in a way that it doesn't need to load the entire dataset.
 If you can load the entire dataset, just use a basic `Transformation`.
-For convenience, we've added a `create_stream_loader` function that, given a chunk size, will create a loader much like our basic default loaders that knows how to grab data stored in ADI in chunks of that size.
+For convenience, we've added a `create_stream_loader` function that, given a chunk size, will create a loader much like our basic default loaders that knows how to grab data stored in Synthi in chunks of that size.

 In the above example, we'll be reading the iris dataset 20 rows at a time.